YounesHalim/Shoot-The-Asteroids/README.md

 If you're interested in contributing to this project, feel free to open a pull request.
 We welcome suggestions for adding new features, fixing bugs, or improving the overall experience.

-## License

-This project is licensed under the Apache License 2.0.
-For more information, please refer to the `LICENSE` file.

 ---

 If you have any questions or feedback, don't hesitate to reach out.